Understanding Matrix Metalloproteinases and Their Role in Aging

 mmps-aging-3

-Alright, it’s easy to laser-focus on bone remod, but MMPs have their influential hands in so many pots—bone remodeling, cardiovascular health, and response to brain injuries.
+Alright, it’s easy to laser-focus on MMPs’ role in skin aging, but they have influential roles in so many biological processes—bone remodeling, cardiovascular health, and response to brain injuries.
 Indeed, it’s a universal matrix that scales broadly over human health, shifting the paradigm for diseases and therapeutic treatment.
+Understanding these roles enhances our approach to ingredient layering for optimal skincare results.

 An Invitation for Further Exploration